dishbreak/kubernetes-lab/README.md

 457
 ```

 Nice!
 We've got the same behavior that we saw locally, but inside our cluster.
-Now let's

 # Step 5: Add Redis backing